pyinvoke/invoke/sites/docs/concepts/configuration.rst

 This task module works for a single set of users, but what if we want to allow reuse?
 Somebody may want to use this module with a different default target.
-You *can* kludge it using non-contextualized tasks, but using a context to configure these options is usually the better solution [1]_.
+You *can* kludge it using non-contextualized tasks, but using a context to configure these settings is usually the better solution [1]_.

 Switching to contexts
 ---------------------